mukhtar-github/react-advanced/README.md

 Set the state value to be oppositeb the initial value.

-We're not only limited to HTML elements, in this example we'll toggle react components.
+We're not only limited to just HTML elements.
+This example shows that can toggle with react components as well.

 ### useEffect and Conditional Rendering Corresponding Projects